Sim Card

 As for eSIMs, it is likely to become the dominant type of SIM card.
 For example, iPhone 14 and later models only use eSIMs and do not support physical SIM cards.
 Although eSIMs are vulnerable to SIM swapping attacks like regular cards, users don’t have to worry about losing.
 The card and having to reset their account with their primary provider.
 Ultimately, it depends on what kind of behavior users want.

 “If you’re the type of person who needs to take out your SIM card because you’re traveling between two countries.
 This might not be the best thing for you,” Hanson said.
 “But for me, for example, an eSIM card would probably be more of a solution for what I want.
-Because I won’t be able to physically remove it.”
+Because I won’t be able to remove it physically.”

 FAQ’s